Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 Active particles generally accumulate where they are moving slowly.
 This results in emergence of motility-induced phase separation (MIPS) where high-density and low-density phases are observed in a large collection of active particles~\cite{doi:10.1146/annurev-conmatphys-031214-014710}.
-In addition to generating conventional MIPS-like phenomena using our strange-attractor-driven framework (see Appendix~\ref{sec: 2D ABP}), we can also generate more exotic MIPS phenomena easily using our strange-attractor driving.
-For example, interactions of many active particles generated from the Bouali attractor~\citep{Bouali20143d} (see Figs.~\ref{Fig: 2D traj}(e)-(h)) results in intermittent MIPS-like phenomena as shown in Fig.~\ref{Fig: 2D Bouali many} and Supplemental Video S1.
-Since the Bouali-attractor driven active particle gives rise to a trajectory where the particle alternates between a long ``run'' phase and an ``explore'' phase, interactions of many such Bouali-attractor-driven particles via harmonic repulsive interactions (as described in Appendix~\ref{app: numerical implement}) result in cyclical emergent MIPS-like phases.
+In addition to mimicking conventional MIPS-like phenomena using our attractor-driven framework (see Appendix~\ref{sec: 2D ABP}), we can also generate more exotic MIPS phenomena.
+For example, interactions of many particles driven by the Bouali attractor~\citep{Bouali20143d} (see Figs.~\ref{Fig: 2D traj}(e)-(h)) result in intermittent MIPS-like phenomena as shown in Fig.~\ref{Fig: 2D Bouali many}.
+Since the Bouali-attractor-driven particle gives rise to a trajectory where the particle alternates between a long ``run'' phase and an ``explore'' phase, interactions of many such Bouali-attractor-driven particles via harmonic repulsive interactions (as described in Appendix~\ref{app: 1D active particles}) result in cyclical emergent MIPS-like phases.
 The MIPS-like state is realized when the active particles are in the long ``run'' phase and we observe emergence of clusters.
 After some time, when the particles enter the ``explore'' phase, their diffusionlike motion results in the disintegration of clusters.
-This process repeats as particles alternate between the long ``run'' phase and the ``explore'' phase, and we obtain cyclical phases of MIPS-like clustered regions and gas-like phases with no clear large-scale structure.
+This process repeats as particles alternate between the long ``run'' phase and the ``explore'' phase, and we obtain cyclical phases of MIPS-like clustered regions, and gas-like phases with no clear large-scale structure.
+These MIPS-like clustered regions are quantified by calculating radial distribution functions\cite{SiviaScatteringTheoryBook2011} to reveal particle-particle correlations, as shown in Fig.~\ref{Fig: 2D Bouali many}(e).
+Here, one can see longer correlation lengths for particles during clustered phases, such as the ones shown in Figs.~\ref{Fig: 2D Bouali many}(b) and (d).